DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Background and Related Work

 \subsection{Reward Optimization for Diffusion Models}

 Diffusion models present unique challenges for reward-based optimization due to their iterative de-noising process.
 Existing work tackled this by formulating the diffusion process as a Markov Decision Process, with the reward signal assigned either exclusively to the final time step \citep{DPOK} or to all time steps \citep{DDPO}.
 More recent works explored the alternative of implicit reward optimization via learning from contrastive demonstrations.
 Diffusion-DPO~\citep{Diffusion-DPO} and MaPO~\citep{MaPO} optimize rewards defined with explicit binary preferences between paired samples (e.g., media contents with the same captions).
-Diffusion-KTO~\citep{Diffusion-KTO} offers flexibility by being compatible with unpaired collections of preferred and non-preferred samples.
+Diffusion-KTO~\citep{Diffusion-KTO} offers flexibility by being compatible with unpaired collections of preferred and non-preferred samples. \Cref{tab:compare_methods} presents a comparison between DRAGON and these existing methods.
 Concurrent to our work, TangoFlux~\citep{TANGOFlux} represents an application of a CLAP score reward in diffusion modeling, proposing a semi-on-policy approach for in-the-wild audio generation.